 As tech experts raise concerns over the risks of artificial intelligence, the EU is inching closer to making the world's first extensive AI rules

 BRUSSELS - From homes to transport, culture to policing - artificial intelligence (AI) technology is transforming our everyday lives.

 Rights experts warn this rise has come at a significant cost: undermining our privacy, entrenching societal biases, and creating opaque systems that lack accountability.

-European lawmakers came a step closer to passing new rules regulating AI tools such as ChatGPT, following a crunch vote on Thursday where they agreed tougher draft legislation, also known as the AI Act.
+European lawmakers came a step closer to passing new rules regulating AI tools such as ChatGPT, following a crunch vote on Wednesday where they agreed tougher draft legislation, in what could be the world's first sweeping rules governing artificial intelligence under the AI Act.

 We spoke to five tech experts about what's at stake for digital rights:

 SARAH CHANDER - senior policy adviser, European Digital Rights (EDRi)

 "We're seeing AI systems used to surveil and identify people in public spaces, to assess them for 'risk' of committing crime and welfare fraud, to facilitate illegal push backs at borders, and facilitating discriminatory decisions in access to education and employment.